 Both kettles come with wooden handles for easy pouring—but as with any kettle, be careful when grasping the handle, since it’ll be hot.

-Both kettles have different sizing options, and those options are all just a bit too large for taking on long hiking trips.
-However, if you plan on car camping, kayaking, fishing, or just setting up camp for a few days, the size won’t be a deterrent.
+Both kettles have different sizing options, and those options are all just a bit too large for taking on long hiking trips in which you have to use a hiking compass as a guide.
+However, if you plan on car camping, kayaking, fishing, or just setting up camp and a premium camping table for a few days, the size won’t be a deterrent.

 Kelly Kettle Size Range